INTEROPERABLE BIODIVERSITY UNIT

 Similarly, in order for us to talk about biodiversity, we need a unit that creates a mutual understanding among people who are measuring biodiversity.
 Years ago, people concluded it wasn't possible.
 But those people also didn't bother to ask Indigenous Peoples.

 For their own survival, Indigenous peoples have needed to assess the health of their ecologies, including biodiversity.
-More importantly, the people we need to communicate with are those same Indigenous Peoples, because they steward 80% of the biodiversity, and conserve 30% of the intact ecosystems on the planet.
+More importantly, the people we need to communicate with are those same Indigenous Peoples, because they steward , and conserve.
 The job of this particular unit is to bridge between the people funding ecological preservation and the people who are performing ecological preservation on the ground.
 Even if the scientific community created a biodiversity unit that was agreed upon by all Universities, if the Indigenous People cannot understand the unit, it would be useless, because it would be incomprehensible to the people who are essential for preserving and restoring 80% of the planet’s biodiversity.

 This interoperable biodiversity unit was co-designed with Indigenous representatives from four continents with intact cultural lineages who have a demonstrated track record of fighting for Nature — even at a financial loss.
 It was designed to represent their work, and Nature itself, fairly for financial exchanges with industrialized-world parties who did not share their paradigms or values but did want to see the same outcomes.